uc-cdis/fence/README.md

 The file should have detailed information about each of the configuration variables. **Remember to fill out the new configuration file!**

+Once you have done so, you can run `alembic upgrade head` to generate the tables needed to run fence.

 #### Other Configuration Notes

 * Fence will look for configuration files from a list of search directories (